censullo/doc-example/README.md

 ## Prerequisites
 To complete the walkthrough, you must have the following.

-* Google account.
+* A Google account.
-* CData account.
+* A CData Cloud account.
 If you don't have one, a free trial is available at https://cloud.cdata.com.
-* AWS account with a DynamoDB table.
+* An AWS account with a DynamoDB table.

 ## Step 1: Create an Amazon DynamoDB connection
 1. Sign in to your CData Connect Cloud account at https://cloud.cdata.com/.